Boys hoops: Ben Davis knocks off Carmel for first time in 11 years

 Giants’ junior forward Aaron Henry followed by breaking through the Carmel defense for a slam dunk to give his team a four-point lead.

 Leading by four points inside of a minute, Ben Davis all but put the game away when Carmel was called for an intentional foul against guard Datrion Harper, who made a pair of free throws to make it 42-36 with 54 seconds to play.
-The Giants got the ball back because of the intentional foul, and senior forward Josh Brewer’s dunk pushed the lead to 44-36.
+The Giants got the ball back, and senior forward Josh Brewer’s dunk pushed the lead to 44-36.

 Ben Davis, which was held to just 27 points through three quarters, exploded for 23 in the fourth.
 Harper, who finished with a team-high 15 points, shot 8-of-8 from the foul line in the fourth.